abilandz/PH8124/Lecture_2/Lecture_2.md

 Few final additional remarks on variables in **Bash**:

 * They are untyped (i.e. you do not need to specify at declaration whether variables are integers, strings, etc.).
-By default, all **Bash** variables are strings, but if they contain only digits and if you pass them to some operator which takes as argument(s) only integers, then **Bash** will interpret the variable as an integer;
+By default, all **Bash** variables are strings, but if they contain only digits and if you pass them to some operator which takes as argument(s) only integers, then **Bash** will interpret such variable as an integer;
 * By convention, for the names of built-in **Bash** variables only capital characters are used (e.g. **BASHPID**, **BASH_SOURCE**, etc.), while for command names we use all low-case characters.
 For user's variables, use some intermediate case, like ```Var``` or ```someVariable```, to ease the code readability and to avoid potential conflict with the existing built-in **Bash** variables.
 Variable name starts with a letter or underscore, and may contain any number of following letters, digits and underscores.
-Variable name can not start with a digit;
+Common mistakes: Variable name can not start with a digit and it can not contain a dash ```-```;
 * The lifetime of a variable is by default limited to the terminal session in which you have defined it.
 But you can make its existence persistent in any new terminal you open (i.e. in your _environment_) by adding its definition to the very special ```.bashrc``` configuration file (more on this at the end of this section!);
-* The lifetime of a variable is by default limited to the current process in which it was declared.
-But you can make its existence persistent in any new process started from the current process (i.e. in any _child_ process), by using the shell's built-in command **export** at its declaration, for instance ```export Var=44``` .
-This way, variable `Var` is persistent in all the new processes started from your current terminal session, in which variable was both declared and exported.
+* The scope of a variable is by default limited to the current process in which it was declared.
+But you can make its existence persistent in any new process started from the current process (i.e. in any _child_ process), by using the shell's built-in command **export** at its declaration, for instance, ```export Var=44``` .
+This way, variable `Var` is persistent in all new processes started from your current terminal session, in which variable was both declared and exported.
 Using an alternative terminology, with **export** you have created a global variable;
 * It is possible to store in the variable the output of some command, and then manipulate this output programmatically (more on this later!);
 * It is possible to store in the variable the content of an external file (more on this later!);
 * There are some built-in variables always set to some values, e.g. **HOME**, **SHELL**, **PATH**, etc. These special variables are the essential part of your **shell** environment, and if they are not set correctly, everything in your current terminal session can start falling apart (more on this later!).